2022 United Nations Climate Change Conference: Plant Based Treaty advocates

-Those advocating for a plant-based treaty also urge the adoption of a Soil Treaty at COP27.
+Those advocating for a Plant Based Treaty also urge the adoption of a Soil Treaty at COP27.

-On November 12, Nitin Mehta the founder of Indian Cultural Centre of London wrote in The Sunday Guardian that if COP27 delegates do not decree that humans "abandon meat, fish, eggs and dairy" then COP27 will be a failure.
+On 12 November, Nitin Mehta the founder of Indian Cultural Centre of London wrote in The Sunday Guardian that if COP27 delegates do not decree that humans "abandon meat, fish, eggs and dairy" then COP27 will be a failure.
 As she waited in line at COP27 for a vegan burger, Sarah Garry of the British Society of Soil Science told CNBC that the vendor was the only place selling vegetarian food at the event plagued by logistics issues.
 Reuters reported that grilled meat and activists protesting animal agriculture are very visible at COP27, but governments, many of which heavily subsidize animal agriculture, have made no proposals to cut production of animal agriculture products.
 Instead governments are proposing controversial technical proposals to capture methane from animals or doctor their feed to make them produce less methane.
 Supporters of the plant-based treaty handed out free vegan burgers at the event.
-U.S. columnist Avery Yale Kamila wrote that COP27 "leaders ignored the Plant Based Treaty," adding that "After all these years, Egypt’s “flesh pots” documented in the Old Testament remain entrenched."
+American columnist Avery Yale Kamila wrote that COP27 "leaders ignored the Plant Based Treaty", adding that "After all these years, Egypt's "flesh pots" documented in the Old Testament remain entrenched."
 Chatham House expert Tim Benton said "Notably disappointing was that, although food systems were much in debate unlike in previous COPs, there was still significant political resistance to fully adopting a systems approach."

 Outcomes

 At the conference, a loss and damage fund was agreed for the first time, which was considered a significant achievement.
+The loss and damage fund is an agreement to provide funding to countries who are most vulnerable and affected by climate change.
+This was a very significant breakthrough that helps developing countries that experience the worst impacts.

-However, a commitment to phase out fossil fuels was not made.
+A commitment to phase out fossil fuels was not made.
+Countries had failed to move away from fossil fuels.
+Although they have focused on "low-emission energy", this still continues to be a source of greenhouse gas emissions.